cangadala/health_clinic_ai_phone_bot/README.md

 # Doctor Fakir's Clinic Phone Line

 Doctor Fakir's Clinic is an automated phone bot that handles the gathering and assignment of basic patient intro information.
+Built using Vocode and other tools.

 ### Details

-- Automated patient introduction form process.
-  Built using Vocode and other tools
+The bot asks the caller for different pieces of information, it does some basic verification on a lot of this data, then gets confirmation about that information from the caller, and then tells them the available open appointment times, confirms that and saves the data.

+Not implemented yet:
+- the text message with full confirmation details

+###

 ### Prerequisites